OFFICE OF THE SHERIFF

 Income Executions, CPLR 5231

 This instrument, commonly referred to as a wage garnishment, is used to satisfy a money judgment from the debtor’s earnings.
 This is done in two separate stages after you obtain a judgment in court.
 A stage one income execution is served by the Sheriff on the debtor.

 Property Execution, CPLR Article 52

-The second stage is the enforcement of the judgement, or in this case, the warrant of eviction.
+The second stage is the enforcement of the judgment, commonly known as the warrant of eviction.
 Within evictions, there are two types.
 Evictions for non-payment of rents are the most common.
 Evictions for all other reasons are called holdovers.
 An example of this could be a piece of real property that is sold.
 The new owner wants the inhabitants removed so they can take physical possession.
-When handling these, the main difference is that the holdover eviction requires a 30-day notice rather then a 3-day notice.
+When handling these, the main difference is that the holdover eviction requires a 30-day notice rather than a 3-day notice.

 Special considerations must be taken when dealing with evictions.
 An eviction falls under portions of the Civil Practice Law and Rules, Real Property Actions and Proceedings, and the Real Property Law.
 If the eviction involves a mobile home, the Real Property Law can come into play.
 If the mobile home is in a mobile home park, and the eviction is based on the lot rent not being paid, a 30-day notice of eviction must be used.
 If the mobile home is in a mobile home park, and the eviction is a holdover eviction, a 90-day notice of eviction must be used.
-Only a court order can reduce this to a 30-day notice.